General information about permits

 B. New fieldwork project

-Persons considering applying for a new project are strongly encouraged to consult beforehand with the relevante Ephorate(s) and the Director of the Swiss School.
+Persons considering applying for a new project are strongly encouraged to consult well in advance with the relevante Ephorate(s) and the Director of the Swiss School.
 No project will be endorsed by the Swiss School without the full support of the relevant Ephorate(s).
+An application form is available to candidate for a new fieldwork project, to be submitted by the end of January a year before the project is supposed to be initiated.

 Application must include the following documents: